-The education level of St. Peters citizens is very high relative to the national average among all cities (21.84%): 35.64% of adults in St. Peters have a bachelor's degree or even advanced degree.
+The citizens of St. Peters are very well educated compared to the average community in the nation: 35.64% of adults in St. Peters have a bachelor's degree or even advanced degree.

 The per capita income in St. Peters in 2010 was $33,994, which is wealthy relative to Missouri and the nation.
 This equates to an annual income of $135,976 for a family of four.